This year, 6BC has plots available for those members who are interested in maintaining them. There are two categories of plot maintenance:

 Native plants, and bird, bee and butterfly friendly plants are encouraged.

-Plants and garden ornaments (e.g. planters, sculpture, and the like) must be pre-approved by the board.
+Plants and garden ornaments (e.g. planters, sculpture, and the like) must be pre-approved by a board member.
 If approved, you may be reimbursed for your purchases by submitting proof of purchase to a board member.

 If you wish to remove a plant from your plot, please try to find another place for it in the garden, but

-Do not prune trees or shrubs without prior approval from the board.
+Do not prune trees or shrubs (except for removing dead branches) without prior approval from the board.

 The board reserves the right to remove any plants that were not pre-approved or that they deem inappropriate to their location in the garden.